- Le Boreal

 Built in 1852, Battle Harbour was initially a British settlement.
 The Church of St. James the Apostle is here.
 Comprised of restored fishing, whaling, commercial and religious buildings, learn about this remote community while experiencing amazing coastal scenery.

 Sail into magnificent Bonne Bay at the core of Gros Morne National Park.
 Discover wind-worn spruce trees covering the steep cliffs above the water.
-A UNESCO World Heritage geologic area, gaze out at its rugged beauty and keep an eye out for moose!
+A UNESCO World Heritage geologic area, gaze out at its rugged beauty!

 This village was France’s first trading post on the mainland of what was then, New France.
 It is the oldest surviving French settlement in the Americas.
 Experience the austere beauty of Saguenay Fjord while keeping your eyes on the water watching for whales that are known to frequent the area.
 Enjoy the fact that your entire surroundings are either rural or still in a complete state of wilderness with several federal and provincial natural parks and preserves competing for prestige.
 Tadoussac also encompasses the first Marine National Park of Canada.